Elemento-Modular-Cloud/elemento-marketplace-web/Readme.md

 ### Environment variables
-In order to change the default values of the docker compose, you can create a `.env` file in the root of the project and set the variables you want to change. `.env.template` can be used as a template renaming it to `.env`.
+In order to change the default values and password of the docker compose, you can create a `.env` file in the root of the project and set the variables you want to change. `.env.template` can be used as a template renaming it to `.env`.

 ### System design